If your rights are not respected, you may be able to go to court to get things changed for the better.

 You should be able to get legal aid to pay for a lawyer to review your case and possibly take a case to court, especially if you are a child in care.

-The People and places part of our site gives information about where you can get help, including from independent advocates and helplines.
+The Getting help part of our site gives information about where you can get help, including from independent advocates and helplines.
 If you need a lawyer, these people and places should be able to help find you one.

 Other reasons for taking a case to court